phon-ca/phon/src/main/dita/analysis/specialized/wap.md

 *Word Level Accuracy* dimensions and definitions:

  * **Word**  (whole word accuracy).
 The total number of words that were produced correctly, incorrectly, and the percentage of words produced correctly.
- * **# Syllables** (word length correct [correct number of syllables]).
+ * **# Syllables** (word length correct - correct number of syllables).
 The total number of words that were produced with the correct number of syllables; an incorrect number of syllables; and the percentage of words with correct length.
  * **Stress** (lexical stress correct).
 The total number of words that were produced with the correct lexical stress (all syllables produced with the correct stress); number produced with incorrect lexical stress; and the percentage of words with the correct lexical stress.
  * **CGV Shape** (target and actual CV shape with syllable stress, boundaries, and length included).
 The total number of words that were produced with the correct CGV shape (regardless of the accuracy of the segments); number produced with incorrect CGV shape; and the percentage of words with correct CGV shape.
  * **# Transitions** (syllable transitions correct): The total number of syllable transitions produced in the sample (total number of syllables – 1 for each word produced); the total number of segregated syllable transitions (number of intra-word pauses in target and actual); and the percentage of correct syllable transitions (correct transitions / segregated transitions + correct transitions*100).